seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 * Switched to Yarn—turns out I thought I was using it before, but based on my commits, that wasn’t the case.
 * Updated CSS to use logical properties—replaced margin-left, margin-right, etc., with margin-inline-start and margin-inline-end to make future LTR/RTL support easier.

 Then I just decided to look at how heavy my site is.
-Stupidly I though *"hey your a super awesome frontend dev, you made a static site.
+Stupidly I thought *"hey your a super awesome frontend dev, you made a static site.
 Its much better then any framework driven site, prepared to be amazed at thy self"*.

 Shamefully, that wasn't the case, I was not amazed at thyself... far from it.
 When I checked with [Cloudflare radar url scanner](https://radar.cloudflare.com/scan), the results were bad.